aliensell/PandaTest/README.md

 3. Monitoring configuration

 Add Prometheus as a Data Source in Grafana.
-Open Grafana (http://localhost:3000), go to Configuration → Data Sources, Click "Add data source" and select Prometheus.
+Open Grafana (http://localhost:3000), go to Configuration → Data Sources, Click "Add data source" and select Prometheus
-URL -> http://prometheus:9090, Save and test.
+URL -> http://prometheus:9090, Save and test

 Creating a new dashboard with prometheus data source with two vidgets by using next metrics: container cpu usage metrics    -> container_cpu_load_average_10s{image!=""}
   container memory usage metrics -> container_memory_max_usage_bytes{image!=""}

-Creating two alerts by using memory by container more than 110Mb and CPU usage more than 80% Screens with details in attached *.jpg images
+Creating two alerts by using memory by container more than 110Mb and CPU usage more than 80% Screens with details in attached *.png images